Welcome

 October 18, 2024

-Researchers in the College of Natural Resources and Environment and the College of Agriculture and Life Sciences at Virginia Tech are examining if a natural fungus that kills the tree-of-heaven could be spread to other trees-of-heaven by the spotted lanternfly.
+Researchers are examining if a natural fungus that kills the tree-of-heaven could be spread to other trees-of-heaven by the spotted lanternfly.

 Made Possible By